-Before we move on, let me clear the confusion once in for all.
-Is a gaming laptop good for programming?
 Well, of course, they are but do they act as an absolute requirement for programming?

 Well, not quietly.
 As you see, a gaming laptop behaves much like a luxury, which can deliver you almost desktop-level performance packed in a portable casing.

 If you plan on using system-intensive utilities like Visual Studio or indulging yourself in android app development, then it’s a must-have unit, but for any Python programmer, it is basically like owning a Lamborghini.